abstra-app/template-credit-card-reconciliation/README.md

     - `FINANCE_TEAM_EMAIL`: Email address for the finance team (or any other team responsible for verifying expenses).

-    For local development, create a `.env` file at the root of the project and add the variables listed above (as in `.env.examples`).
+    For local development, create a `.env` file at the root of the project and add the variables listed above (as in `.env.example`).
 For online deployment, configure these variables in your [environment settings](https://docs.abstra.io/cloud/envvars).

 4. **Dependencies**: To install the necessary dependencies for this project, a `requirements.txt` file is provided.
 This file includes all the required libraries.